YoanSchutte/GetInTouch/README.md

 4.Once published, select 'Share' from the toolbar:
  ![image](https://github.com/YoanSchutte/GetInTouch/assets/117742131/c435278c-ee4f-4ad4-8ded-a320b82bf08d)

- Once published, share it with everyone in your organisation:
+ Share it with everyone in your organisation:
  ![image](https://github.com/YoanSchutte/GetInTouch/assets/117742131/50e37824-17a2-4ac8-9e1c-7f2a837c8526)

  You can share the link or the QR code to share with the users of the application!